EYDON EDUCATIONAL TRUST FUND

 Nominative Trustee and Treasurer: Mrs Sue Lodge 01327 261535

-The Ex-Officio Trustee position is normally held by the Rector of the Church, and Paul Trathen will be taking up the position in November 2021.
+The Ex-Officio Trustee position is normally held by the Rector of the Church.
 Mrs Sue Yates is currently a Charity Trustee.

 The Trustees make joint decisions about making an award.
 They may approach the school or college if they have any queries about the course or the student.